AC-BO-Hackathon/project-simplegpt-bo/README.md

 Other areas for contributions include improving the documentation, reporting bugs, and suggesting new features.

+## License

+SimpleGPT-BO is made available under the MIT License.
+See the LICENSE file in the project repository for full license text.

 ---

 We are excited to see how SimpleGPT-BO evolves with your support and contributions.
 Let's democratize Bayesian Optimization together!